dingf3ng/dingf3ng.github.io/static/media/reflection_on_teaching.d6c740286e5c69c6ca51.md

-# Reflections on Teaching: A Journey of Growth and Learning
+# Reflections on Teaching: Academic Year 24/25

-## Introduction
+## Overview

+It was the first time that, I took the position of teaching assistant in the past academic year.
+I was teaching the modules *Discrete Structures (CS1231S)* in the first semester and *Data Structure and Algorithms (CS2040S)* in the second semester.

-Teaching is a profound journey that extends beyond imparting knowledge to shaping minds and fostering growth.
-As I reflect on my experiences as an educator, I'm reminded of the challenges, triumphs, and valuable lessons learned along the way.
+Teaching is a profound journey that extends beyond imparting knowledge to shaping minds and fostering growth, and hence to have a thorough reflection should be recongnized as a part of the educator's responsibility.
+In this report, I will discuss the curriculum, the common problems among students, and finally my deeds.

 ## The Dynamic Classroom Environment